apache/druid/druid-0.23-release-notes.md

 - You can now use scans to as outer queries (#11831)
 - Added a class to sanitize JDBC exceptions and to log them (#11843)
 - Added type headers to response format to make it easier for clients to interpret the results of SQL queries (#11914)
+- Improved the way the `DruidRexExecutor` handles numeric arrays (#11968)
+- Druid now returns an empty result after optimizing a group by query to a time series query (#12065)
+- As an administrator, you can now configure the implementation for APPROX_COUNT_DISTINCT and COUNT(DISTINCT expr) in approximate mode (#11181)
+-

 ## Coordinator/Overlord